yr542/Bioinformatics_with_Python_Course_Udemy/Section2_Module2_Bioinformatics_WithBioPython/ReadMe.txt

 Subsections That Have Issues & Cannot Be Uploaded At All/Only In Part:

-- 12. BioPython - Checking for Similarity Using DotPlot (defunct code)
+- 12. BioPython - Checking for Similarity Using DotPlot (defunct code - therefore, it is labeled preface only as it only contains information about the concept - no code)